Gewehr-Granatpatrone 40: Design

-The GGP/40 was not fired from the same Gewehrgranatengerät or Schiessbecher ("shooting cup") used by the army, instead using its own spigot type launcher.
-Unlike the rifle grenades used by the army the GGP/40 did not fit inside the Schiessbecher but instead, it had a rubber gasket at the base and fit around the Schiessbecher and was held in place by a clip.
+The GGP/40 was not fired from the same Gewehrgranatengerät or Schießbecher ("shooting cup") used by the army, instead using its own spigot type launcher.
+Unlike the rifle grenades used by the army the GGP/40 did not fit inside the Schießbecher but instead, it had a rubber gasket at the base and fit around the Schießbecher and was held in place by a clip.
 The GGP/40 was propelled by a rifle cartridge that fired a hollow wooden bullet instead of a blank cartridge.
 Another key difference between the GGP/40 and the army grenades was that it was fin-stabilized instead of spin-stabilized and did not have a rifled driving band.
 The major components of the GGP/40 were; rubber base gasket, six tail fins, hollow cylindrical base, graze fuze, bell-shaped warhead, RDX filling, internal steel cone, and convex nose cap.
 The GGP/40 more closely resembled a mortar round than the army's rifle grenades.

 The GGP/40 upon hitting the target ignited the graze fuze which in turn ignited the RDX filling which collapsed the internal steel cone to create a superplastic high-velocity jet to punch through enemy armor.
 In general, a longer and wider internal cone equates to increased armor penetration.
 Since shaped charge weapons rely on chemical energy to penetrate enemy armor the low velocity of the grenade did not adversely affect penetration.